ibzip/basic-crawler/Readme.md

   - run worker.py
   - Go to prometheus, rabbitmq, and minio backends to see the downloaded files.

+The following text is from Aleph Alpha's repository to provide more insights into the data and their repository.

 It is inspired by a real-world LLM pre-training data filtering pipeline build at [@Aleph-Alpha](https://github.com/Aleph-Alpha/).

 The pipeline downloads archived web pages from the Common Crawl dataset and extracts the text from them and applies some filters.
 To learn more about the Common Crawl dataset, visit https://commoncrawl.org/get-started.
 Common Crawl is a non-profit organization that crawls the web and freely provides its archives and datasets to the public.